ingonyama-zk/icicle/docs/docs/icicle/install_and_use.md

     target_link_libraries(example icicle_device icicle_field_bn254 icicle_curve_bn254)

     # OPTIONAL (if not installed in default location)

+    # The following is setting compile and runtime paths for headers and libs assuming
+    #   - headers in /custom/path/icicle/include
+    #   - libs in/custom/path/icicle/lib

     # Include directories
-    include_directories(/path/to/install/dir/icicle/include)
+    target_include_directories(example PUBLIC /custom/path/icicle/include)
     # Library directories
-    link_directories(/path/to/install/dir/icicle/lib/)
+    target_link_directories(example PUBLIC /custom/path/icicle/lib/)
     # Set the RPATH so linker finds icicle libs at runtime
     set_target_properties(example PROPERTIES
-        BUILD_RPATH /path/to/install/dir/icicle/lib/
+                          BUILD_RPATH /custom/path/icicle/lib/
-        INSTALL_RPATH /path/to/install/dir/icicle/lib/)
+                          INSTALL_RPATH /custom/path/icicle/lib/)
     ```

     :::tip
     If you face linkage issues, try `ldd myapp` to see the runtime deps.
 If ICICLE libs are not found, you need to add the install directory to the search path of the linker.
-In a development env you can do that using the env variable `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/icicle/lib` or similar (for non linux).
+In a development env you can do that using the env variable `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/custom/path/icicle/lib` or similar (for non linux).
 For deployment, make sure it can be found and avoid `LD_LIBRARY_PATH`.

-    Alternatively you can embed the search path on the app as an `rpath` by adding `-Wl,-rpath,/path/to/icicle/lib/`.
+    Alternatively you can embed the search path on the app as an `rpath` by adding `-Wl,-rpath,/custom/path/icicle/lib/`.
 This is what is demonstrated above.
     :::

   **Rust**